 For a lot of these platforms, the lockdown meant that shooting for ongoing projects had to be stopped.
 However, what helped them tide over the crisis without incurring a fall in revenue was the existing bank of content which they had already shot.
 “Our industry always plans for 3-4 months.
 So we had a bank of content when the lockdown was placed.
 We began using that existing stock, as well as purchasing more content from other production houses who also have a stock of content ready for release with them.
 Just as the lockdown opened and the restrictions were lifted, we began shooting in a phased manner,” said Pandey, who works out of Mumbai.

-For most platforms working in the ‘erotic’ genre, piracy remains a nagging issue, given the fact that clips from their shows are routinely uploaded on porn sites.
+For most platforms working in the ‘erotic’ genre, piracy remains a nagging issue, as clips from their shows are routinely uploaded on porn sites.
 Pandey said that a lot of The Cinema Dosti’s content is available for free on Telegram.
 This poses a challenge for these companies in safeguarding the dignity of their artists.

 Khandelwal, who works out of Surat in Gujarat, also had similar views on piracy.
 “There’s some dignity attached to the work when it’s for a web series and uploaded on our OTT platform.
 When you take the same content to porn sites, you strip the dignity of the actors who’ve worked in the project.
 It could also have damaging effects on their personal life.
 We have a DMCA (Digital Millennium Copyright Act) certificate.
 So when pirated versions of our content are uploaded on porn sites, we get them removed by forwarding the links to the concerned authorities.”